-Staying on task is no easy feat, and for many of us, it’s getting harder each day as our phones come to contain increasingly large components of our life: Music, navigation, alarm clocks, contacts, not to mention texts, emails and apps that are all vying for our attention with irresistible updates and notifications.
+Staying on task is no easy feat, and for many of us, it’s getting harder each day as our phones come to contain increasingly large components of our lives: Music, navigation, alarm clocks, contacts, not to mention texts, emails and apps that are all vying for our attention with irresistible updates and notifications.

 Having so much at our fingertips lures many of us into multitasking.
 It starts innocently enough: While reading a news article on our phone, suddenly a notification pops up reminding us of a friend’s birthday, which takes us to Facebook, which then reminds us that… And so on.
 Far from being able to juggle simultaneous tasks, however, it seems the human brain pays dearly for trying to do more than one thing at a time.
 Over and over again, research bears this out: Any time we get interrupted or stray from the task at hand, it can take us up to 20 minutes to regain focus.
-Twenty minutes?
-Haven’t we been distracted another 40 times within that period?

 We’re not just paying in terms of lost minutes, however.
 One experiment at the University of London found that we lose brain power as well.
 How much exactly?
 As many as 10 IQ points when we allow our work to be interrupted by seemingly innocent distractions like emails and text messages.

 Need more proof?
 Another study involved college students concentrating on a single tasks.
 Those who were interrupted for just 2.8 seconds made twice as many errors as those who weren’t interrupted.
-When researches expanded that interruption to 4.4 seconds, their error rates tripled.
+When researchers expanded that interruption to 4.4 seconds, their error rates tripled.

 For young kids (4-8), this app guides them through as they help calm the friendly monster down so he can get through everyday tasks.
 Kids help him take deep breaths, think of plans and then do them.
 The app includes five scenarios, all of which repeat the breathe-think-do approach to self regulation, time management and focus.